I'm Mark Davis at WBAP Dallas-Fort Worth filling in for Rush Limbaugh today.

 Would he have really done that anyway?

-It could be argued that Senator Kennedy did um Senator Obama the greatest favor he possibly could have some months ago by endorsing him in the first place.
+It could be argued that Senator Kennedy did Senator Obama the greatest favor he possibly could have some months ago by endorsing him in the first place.

-Uh everybody knows that Ted Kennedy is a Barack Obama supporter.
+Everybody knows that Ted Kennedy is a Barack Obama supporter.

 Once you said it, there you are.

-Once once it's done, it's done.
+Once it's done, it's done.

 And so the benefit may already be enjoyed.

-And maybe Senator Obama did not need uh 57 campaign events during September and October, with Ted Kennedy by his side, and I don't know if that would have happened, but right now you gotta think that it probably would not.
+And maybe Senator Obama did not need 57 campaign events during September and October with Ted Kennedy by his side.

-But then, but then here's this.
+But then here's this.

-Here's here's America.
+Here's America.

 Here's the way America can be.